vmwshop/tutorials/distantreader.md

 <img src="https://user-images.githubusercontent.com/15221098/87859041-57e48b00-c900-11ea-9b50-ad8abbdddb26.png" alt="DRnarrative1" class="responsive" width="400">
 2. The body of the study carrel's narrative interface provides a very broad overview of your study carrel.
 Narrative reports including frequencies, keywords, and topic modeling can be accessed on the left-hand side of the page. <img src="https://user-images.githubusercontent.com/15221098/87860394-33da7700-c90b-11ea-939a-5620c9cacf99.png" alt="DRnarrative2" class="responsive" width="600">
 3. Take some time now to explore the narrative reports.
 Eric Lease Morgan provides some detail as to what these reports can help tell you about your data.
 Also, see the standard-output.txt file in the unzipped study carrel, as it will both summarize and elaborate upon this narrative report.<img src="https://user-images.githubusercontent.com/15221098/87860396-34730d80-c90b-11ea-9d60-d0a8f0f03e70.png" alt="DRnarrative3" class="responsive" width="600">
 > As you can see, this single .csv does not have a ton of variation or narrative data to analyze.
-While not the most exciting dataset, this does at least point to the idea that this dataset is used for bureaucratic purposes and is fairly consistent.
+While not the most exciting corpus, this does at least point to the idea that this dataset is used for bureaucratic purposes and is fairly consistent.
 Think about what you see in these reports and how using Distant Reader for this type of dataset might not be the best option.
 > Let’s try running an experiment with more narrative content to see how this works more clearly.
 To keep with the theme, let’s find the URL for the Wikipedia page for [Bike Lanes](https://en.wikipedia.org/wiki/Bike_lane) and follow the same steps as the [Creating a New Experiment](https://github.com/janethaler/dsamtools/blob/master/distantreader.md#creating-a-new-experiment) section above.
 What differences do you see?

 ### Working with Your Study Carrel - Interactive Reports